m13253/heif-hdrgainmap-decode/README.md

 The program is licensed under the GPLv3 (or later) license.
 However, my algorithm can be freely used as long as you rewrite the code.

+## Disclaimer

-Please make sure to declare that **the algorithm is only a rough guess** when you distribute or derive this algorithm.
+Please make sure to declare that **the algorithm is only a rough guess** whenever you distribute or derive this algorithm.
+This is to prevent misleading anyone that wants to study or improve the algorithm.